 Ingredients for a vegan chef salad

-Here’s what you’ll need for a vegan chef salad:
+Here’s what you’ll need for this vegan chef salad recipe:

 Tomatoes: Wedges of ripe tomato add a bit of sweetness & juiciness.
 Plus, when they are cut in larger pieces, they don’t make the salad as wet as when they are chopped.